 Opioid Use Disorder, whether prescription painkillers or heroin, can have a severe impact and even risks to your health.
-Opioid drugs affect almost every part of your body, potentially leading to medical issues and in some cases even permanent damage to your health.
-Many primary organs change and compromise how they function to adapt to the continuous opioid intake.
-Opioid use can affect nearly every organ system.
+Opioid drugs affect almost every part of your body, potentially leading to medical issues and, in some cases, even permanent damage to your health.
+Additionally, many primary organs change and compromise how they function to adapt to continuous opioid intake.
+As a result, opioid use can affect nearly every organ system.

-Digestive System – The gastrointestinal tract function is one of the most familiar parts of the body to have a direct adverse response to opioid use medically known as Opioid-induced bowel dysfunction (OIBD).
-Symptoms can include constipation, nausea, vomiting, gastro-esophageal reflux (heartburn), slow digestion, abdominal pain, bloating and hardening of the stools.
+Digestive System – The gastrointestinal tract function is one of the most familiar parts of the body to have a direct adverse response to opioid use, medically known as opioid-induced bowel dysfunction (OIBD).
+For instance, symptoms can include constipation, nausea, vomiting, gastro-esophageal reflux (heartburn), slow digestion, abdominal pain, bloating, and hardening of the stools.

 Liver – The liver is one of the most important organs we possess.
 It is responsible for the metabolism of carbohydrates, proteins, and toxins.
 The chronic use of heroin, methadone, and painkillers may lead to significant damage to the liver.

 Immune System – Opioid use disorder can inhibit the necessary response of your immune system to fight infections.